vtexdocs/help-center-content/docs/tutorials/en/how-to-set-up-the-responsible-for-pick-up-field-in-smartcheckout-v6.md

 ---
-title: How to set up the "Responsible for pick up" field in SmartCheckout™ V6
+title: 'How to set up the "Responsible for pick up" field in SmartCheckout™ V6'
 id: 2GsFnXUJxSOYEE6U2c4Syw
 status: PUBLISHED
 createdAt: 2018-11-09T12:18:14.596Z